 Can Americans teach English in France legally?

-Yes, by studying here.
+Yes, and most people do it by studying here.
 Arriving in France having purchased a French (or other) course means you have a student visa.
-This visa allows you to teach English legally while studying.
+Here is how to get one This visa allows you to teach English legally while studying.
 There are 3 main options, and here they are in order of cheapest to most expensive at the time of writing:

 - OPTION 1) The best priced French course in Toulouse by far is here and starts every September.
 So you should do one of our summer courses to get qualified first!
 Annual fees are under 400 euros but application procedure is complex and the app form doesn’t appear on line until early January.
 Contact us for more information